 I hold an MSc in Robotics from Swiss Federal Institute of Technology Lausanne (EPFL), where I completed my thesis at ETH Zurich under Prof. Marco Hutter and Prof. Caglar Gulcehre from EPFL.
-My interests include robotics perception, reasoning, and actuation, with a focus on 3D vision, robot control/learning, and multimodal learning.
+My interests include machine perception, reasoning, and actuation, with a focus on 3D vision, robot control/skill learning, and multimodal learning.

 I had the pleasure to work in the labs of Prof. Huijing Zhao at Peking University on 3D perception, Prof. Min Xu at Carnegie Mellon University on Cryo-ET generative models, Prof. Mathieu Salzmann at EPFL on neural networks quantization for object detection and pose estimation.